 Then, just simply divide your PaO2 by the FIO2…it will look like this: 83/0.45 = 184.

-A P/F ratio less than 300 is suggestive of ALI, while a P/F ratio less than 200 is suggestive of ARDS, which is the most severe form of ALI and super scary.
-Of course, you never just go by numbers alone…always look at your patient and take in the whole picture (suddenness of onset, chest x-ray, etc….).
+Of course, you never just go by numbers alone.
+Always look at your patient and take in the whole picture (suddenness of onset, chest x-ray, etc….).

-In another post, we’ll look at the alveolar-arterial gradient and then you’ll be feeling super smart as you chat with those awesome respiratory therapists and make recommendations to the MD.
-You got this!
+In another post, we’ll look at the alveolar-arterial gradient and then you’ll really be feeling confident in the ICU.
+You’ve got this!